Pin Oak, Quercus palustris

 The Pin Oak Tree is incredibly tolerant to moist, swampy soils

 It is perhaps the best oak to plant in an area which experiences frequent rain or annual flooding.
 Its emerald leaves go a deep bronze in fall, making it a beautiful sight to behold.
 The Pin Oak is one of the smaller oak trees.So the next time the sun is beating down into the backyard, and there is no shade to be found, do not retreat into the house.
 Instead, evaluate the surroundings and make a plan to customize them to the desired conditions.
-Pin oak trees are the perfect way to provide shade while enhancing the beauty inherent in nature.
+Pin oak trees are the perfect way to provide shade while enhancing the beauty inherent.
 They are a great compliment to any existing flowers and shrubbery, in addition to other commonly utilized outdoor treatments, such as walkways or fences.
 Kick back and relax comfortably in the shade!